The Good in Everyone

-"The Good in Everyone" is a song by Canadian rock band, Sloan.
+"The Good in Everyone" is a song by Canadian rock band Sloan.
 It was released as the lead single from the band's third studio album, One Chord to Another.
 The song peaked at #9 on Canada's Singles Chart, and continues to be one of the band's most popular songs.

-The song is featured on the first edition of MuchMusic's Big Shiny Tunes compilation series.
-The song was also the theme for the CBC television program George Stroumboulopoulos Tonight.
+The song is featured on the first edition of MuchMusic's Big Shiny Tunes compilation series and was also the theme for the CBC television program George Stroumboulopoulos Tonight.

-Versions
+Background

 There are two versions of "The Good in Everyone"; the album version and the radio version.
 The album version begins with Neil "Brother Bill" Morrison (a DJ at Toronto's CFNY-FM radio station) saying "Would you please welcome to the stage...Sloan!", with screams from fans included.
 The introduction is from a recording of Sloan's concert at the Molson Amphitheatre on August 5, 1995.

 The album version ends with more fan screams from the concert recording.
 The radio version removes the introduction of the band and the fan screams and features two additional singings of the chorus at the end of the song.

+Songwriter Patrick Pentland says the song's opening was inspired by "New Rose" by The Damned.